 Use tweezers to place your plants, gently pushing them into the substrate.
 Blend plant layers naturally with some dotted amongst rocks and wood.

 After your aquascape design is finished, carefully add water, either with a small cup/bowl or siphon so as not to move the substrate.
 You should allow the tank to cycle up to six weeks prior to introducing fish.
 Also, allow them to acclimate to the water conditions by placing the bag they came in into the tank first.
-After about 10 minutes or so, slowly add small amounts of tank water to the bag every 5 minutes.
+After about 10 minutes or so, slowly add small amounts of tank water to the bag every five minutes.
 Once the bag is filled, it’s safe to release them into the tank.